 Our findings reinforce the need for psychosocial interventions that target multi-level resources.
-This is echoed by a recent study that suggest individuals experiencing significant structural demands may benefit from a multi-level intervention that addresses individual- interpersonal- and community-level factors affecting physical and mental health outcomes (Sun et al., 2022).
-Because racism-related stress during pregnancy is associated with significant mental health costs and maternal morbidity and mortality outcomes, mindfulness and valued living (MVL)-based strategies may be protective by targeting stress appraisals, specifically related to the experience of discrimination.
-For example, a recent study suggests that MVL-based strategies for people of color may result in the acquisition of new psychological resources including self-compassion, coping, flexibility, and engagement in values-based actions which may increase individuals resource reservoirs during pregnancy and protect again poor perinatal mental health outcomes (Martinez et al., 2022).
+This is echoed by a recent study that suggest individuals experiencing significant structural demands may benefit from a multilevel intervention that addresses individual- interpersonal- and community-level factors affecting physical and mental health outcomes [91].
+Because racism-related stress during pregnancy is associated with significant mental health costs and maternal morbidity and mortality outcomes, mindfulness and valued living (MVL)based strategies may be protective by targeting stress appraisals, specifically related to the experience of discrimination.
+For example, a recent study suggests that MVL-based strategies for people of color may result in the acquisition of new psychological resources including self-compassion, coping, flexibility, and engagement in values-based actions which may increase individuals resource reservoirs during pregnancy and protect again poor perinatal mental health outcomes [63].

-A recent meta-analysis of prenatal psychosocial interventions highlighted the need for more research to establish when, which, how and for whom these interventions can be suitable (Corno et al., 2019).
-In further support of this need, the World Health Organization (WHO) has recently emphasized the priority of expanding the concept of health and embracing a perspective that maximizes population mental health and well-being (WHO, 2018).
+A recent meta-analysis of prenatal psychosocial interventions highlighted the need for more research to establish when, which, how and for whom these interventions can be suitable [16].
+In further support of this need, the World Health Organization (WHO) has recently emphasized the priority of expanding the concept of health and embracing a perspective that maximizes population mental health and well-being [96].
 Specifically, the WHO coined the concept of a 'positive pregnancy experience' which includes not only the treatment of diseases, but also prevention and well-being promotion.
 Theoretically and practically, there is a gap in our knowledge regarding identification and understanding of how multi-level protective factors may reduce mental and physical illness and optimize well-being among low-resourced and minority communities.

 Though this study has significant strengths, it is not without limitations.
 The sample is not representative of all pregnant individuals in the United States due to the convenience sampling approach using for recruitment.
 Panel recruitment also may impact the transparency of the data and could present challenges related to data quality.
 However, our findings confirm much of the past literature that investigated singular resources (e.g., mindfulness) and associations with prenatal mental health outcomes.
-Additionally, these data are cross-sectional, thus limiting our interpretation of causality.
+Additionally, these data are crosssectional, thus limiting our interpretation of causality.
+Finally, due to limited sample sizes we had to collapse race into White women versus BIPOC women.
+We recognize that there is significant variation within the BIPOC community and future studies need to explore the unique experiences of these racial groups to better understand patterns of psychosocial resources that may be most protective.

-Future Research
+Future research